MANUAL OF THE

 the Director.

-The Professors, Assistant Professors, Lecturers are taking classes for
+The Professors, Assistant Professors, Lecturers are taking classes

-used for maintaining the records and administrative work.
+Staff are used for maintaining the records and administrative work.

 4.2 Procedure followed in the decision making process including